acli/stupidweasel/README.md

-This is a stupid sendmail emulator that allows Evolution to be used as some kind of mail transport on a system with no functional sendmail.
+This is a stupid sendmail emulator that allows [Evolution](https://wiki.gnome.org/Apps/Evolution) to be used as some kind of a manual mail transport on a system with no functional sendmail.
 Evolution must be correctly configured.
-Mails received by this script will be put into Evolution’s “Outbox”.
+Mails received by this script will be put into Evolution’s local Outbox.

 How it works
 ============

 The script tries its best to detect the correct Evolution account that corresponds to the email address used.
-This detected identity is placed in an X-Evolution-Identity header.
+This detected identity is placed in an X-Evolution-Identity header and injected in Evolution’s local Outbox using standard Maildir procedures.
-If a suitable identity cannot be detected the script will exit with an error.
+(If a suitable identity cannot be detected the script will exit with an error.)

+The injected mail will be visible in Evolution as an unsent mail and can be sent by pressing the Send/Receive button.
+(Sometimes the button needs to be pressed twice.)

 Note:
-Although in theory Evolution knows which address should use which server, in practice this knowledge is saved in the X-Evolution-Identity header before the mail is put in Outbox.
+Although in theory Evolution knows which address should use which server, in practice this knowledge is predetermined at composition time and saved in an X-Evolution-Identity header, before the mail is saved in Evolution’s Outbox.
-Since we’re forgoing the GUI completely, if we don’t generate this header Evolution will actually have *no* knowledge of which account to use.
+Since we’re forgoing the GUI completely (except for sending), if we don’t generate this header Evolution will actually have *no* knowledge of which account to use.
 In this case it will just pick a *random* account, which is probably the wrong account to use.